 Articles

 Mark Reason & 'RR' pick their Lions XV (on form!)
-Posted about 11 years ago
+Posted over 11 years ago

 Now before you all get too irate, we acknowledge that the following fifteen players will not start the first test for the Lions.
 We know that Julia Gillard will have Russell Crowe’s love child before Dan Biggar, Luke Marshall and Richard Hibbard come together in Brisbane.
 But we have picked off performance over the last weekend of Six Nations matches and not off reputation.